 How do I register for the program?
 Is there a cost?

-Based on your submitted placement scores, you will receive information with your acceptance letter explaining the summer bridge (dates, times and cost).
 The only cost to you is a $50 application fee.
 Instruction and textbooks are provided by Shawnee State University at no cost to the student.
-An application brochure will be sent to your home mailing address with deadlines and detailed information based on your academic needs.
-You can also register for the Bridge to Success program online through MySSU beginning Friday, August 11th until Spetmeber 1st.
+You can register for the Bridge to Success program online through MySSU beginning Friday, August 11th until Spetmeber 1st.
 Simply sign into your MySSU account and click the Bridge tab.
 If you need your MySSU login information, contact the Office of Admission at firstname.lastname@example.org.

 Is housing available?

-Many students schedule and retake placement assessments after applying and being accepted to SSU.
+Many students retake the ACT or SAT or other placement assessments after applying and being accepted to SSU.
 If you have a more recent placement score that indicates you are college-ready and have sent it to SSU, you will be exempted from the Bridge program.
 Click here for more information on appealing your placement scores.

 How does the program work?

 To participate, complete the application and pay a $50 application fee.

 The program will offer a set eight-week schedule that includes academic courses and intensive intervention services (tutoring, small study groups) designed to get you started on the right foot.
 The Fall Bridge to Success Program coincides with the second half of SSU's Fall semester; classes for the 2017 Fall Bridge to Success Program begin on October 16th.

 Courses include developmental mathematics, English and reading that will prepare you for success in college-level classes.
 Your schedule will include the courses where your placement scores indicate remedial needs.

 An academic advisor will meet with you regularly during the Bridge program and will work with your instructors to design academic success strategies.